EY-Tech-Consulting-Denmark/Graphathon_2023-04-14/Algorithms_answers.md

 ## **Similarity**

-### **Exercise 1.1 Create a graph projection with Beneficiary, Condition, and Claim nodes and all realtionships between them.**
+### **Exercise 1.1 Create a graph projection with Beneficiary, Condition, and Claim nodes and all relationships between them.**

 <details>
   <summary> Answer to the execise (Click to expand) </summary>